Updated on: 12/7/2021

-According to the Washington State Department of Safety, there were a total of 2,433 pedestrian accidents in the state in 2016.
+According to the Washington State Department of Safety, there were a total of 2,433 pedestrian accidents in Washington state in 2016.
 Of those accidents, only 108 did not result in an injury.
 A suspected serious injury occurred in 362 of those collisions, while 89 fatalities were reported.

 According to the Centers for Disease Control, someone is killed in a pedestrian accident about every two hours.
 Each year, over 150,000 people are injured in these accidents.
 It’s obvious by looking at those stats that any time a pedestrian is hit by a car, the victim is likely to be injured.